Spring 2022 Courses in Philosophy

 118: Environmental Ethics

-The ethical value of nature and non-human species, the relation between economic and ethical evaluations, problems of resource distribution and environmental justice, food production, climate change.
+Conceptual foundations of environmental ethics, the ethical value of nature and non-human species, the relation between economic and ethical evaluations, and problems of resource distribution and environmental justice.
+These perspectives are applied in the second half of the course to food production and climate change.

 119: Ethical Leadership